What is Marajo Hair Care?

-Pracaxi oil, for the most part, is safe for consumers to use, Banov noted.
+Pracaxi oil, for the most part, is safe for consumers to use, according to Bano.

 People who are allergic to nuts should consult with their physician before using pracaxi oil, “however, there are no findings on allergies from pracaxi oil whatsoever,” Banov said.

-Used in excess, it may leave an oily and heavy look to the hair and it may leads to the formation of flakes and dandruff, he noted.
+Used in excess, it may leave an oily and heavy look on the hair and it may lead to the formation of flakes and dandruff, he noted.

 Therefore, “it is preferred to reapply a thin layer on the surface to be well absorbed by the hair,” Banov advised.